SakshiGoyal001/Thermal_Imaging/README.md

 ### Alternative Approaches

-While the Adafruit library is a convenient choice, other methods are available for interfacing with the MLX90640 sensor:

 - **Direct I2C Communication:** You can use Python's `smbus2` library to handle direct I2C communication with the MLX90640.
 This method requires manual management of the I2C protocol and data processing.
   [smbus2 on GitHub](https://github.com/kplindegaard/smbus2)